thoughtbot/maybe_haskell/book/functor/choices.md

 1. Use the value if you can, otherwise throw an exception
-2. Use the value if you can, but still have some way of returning a valid result if it's not there
+2. Use the value if you can, but still have some way of returning a valid result if the value's not there
-3. Pass the buck, return a `Maybe` result yourself
+3. Pass the buck and return a `Maybe` result yourself

 The first option is a non-starter.
 As you saw, it is possible to throw runtime exceptions in Haskell via the `error` function, but you should avoid this at all costs.
-We're trying to remove runtime exceptions, not add them.
+We're trying to eliminate runtime exceptions, not add them.

-The second option is only possible in certain scenarios.
+The second option is possible only in certain scenarios.
 You need to have some way to handle an incoming `Nothing`.
 That may mean skipping certain aspects of your computation or substituting another appropriate value.
 Usually, if you're given a completely abstract `Maybe a`, it's not possible to determine a